DomTSVG/MART_441/HW-13/readme.md

 ## The Ugly

 I cannot and could not figure out how to animate my gemstone model.
 No matter what I tried I couldn't get the little bastard to move in any meaningful way, which means I may be behind on this project.
 If I can get it animated by the time this is being read it will be a miracle, but for now I've hit my wall for this project.
+(Spoiler alert, I did.)